leecher1337/thinkpad-Lx30-ec/doc/battery.md

 ## Patching the authentication routine

 You MUST ensure that you have the correct EC firmware version in use!!
-Firmware version must be: G3HT40WW(1.14)
-If unsure, you can check i.e. in BIOS.
+Firmware version must be: G3HT40WW(1.14) for Lx30 or respective version for other BIOSses (see above) If unsure, you can check i.e. in BIOS.

 ### Hotpatch memory at runtime